• Skip to main content

 American Express Travel Portal Redemption Options

-The Amex Travel Portal allows you to redeem your Membership Rewards points directly for travel reservations and activities (rather than transfer your rewards to one of their travel partners like Delta, Air France, or Hilton).
-Basically, it’s the same as booking with any OTA, but in this case, you will be paying with points instead of cash.
+The Amex Travel Portal allows you to redeem your Membership Rewards points directly for travel reservations and activities (rather than transferring your rewards to one of its travel partners, such as Delta, Air France, or Hilton).
+Basically, it’s the same as booking with any OTA, but in this case, you’ll pay with points instead of cash.

 While it’s not always the best use of points, one nice feature is that you don’t have to worry about blackout dates or other situations when loyalty points and miles aren’t available.